Jackson-Wheeler/Jackson-Wheeler.github.io/energy311-form/README.md

 Note on POSTing to the API: Because the client side is inherently insecure, it would be necessary to validate the inputted form data on the server side, rather than the client side.
 A future improvement to this code would to add a server that receives the form data submission, cleanses it of malicious data, then sends the data to the REST API.

+## Notes on Solution
+Most of the code is the downloaded source code of the JotForm itself.
+The inserted code can be found in index.html within the <script> tag with comment "Added Code".

 ## Project Specification (For Reference)